baileydunning/wild-willows/README.md

 ## Content at a glance

 - **6 biomes** — Willow Meadow, Old Hollow Forest, Rushwater Wetland, Redstone Scrubland (desert), Graywind Heights (alpine), Pelican Shore (coastal).
 Four are explorable on foot today; alpine + coastal are seeded and signposted "coming soon."
-- **132 animals** — exactly **22 per biome**, each with diet, shelter, a real-world fact, and habitat return requirements.
+- **150 animals** — **25 per biome**, each with diet, shelter, a real-world fact, and habitat return requirements.
+Every animal has a **unique, procedurally-built sprite** composed from its species traits (quills for a porcupine, antlers for a deer, long legs for a heron, a domed shell for a turtle, claws for a crab…), so no two read alike.
-- **103 habitat objects** and **96 recipes** across plants/trees, habitat, structures & decor, paths, storage, camp comforts, and restoration kits.
+- **126 habitat objects** and **97 recipes** across habitat, structures & decor, paths, storage, camp comforts, and restoration kits.
+Plantable flowers/grasses/trees are **planted, not crafted** (see below), so 83 of the recipes are craftable items and the rest are the plant set.
+- **Unlockable crafting** — most recipes start locked and unlock one at a time as a biome recovers (health crossed, a keystone animal welcomed), with a clear "New Crafting Recipe Unlocked" callout.
+New caretakers begin with a handful of starters (Grass Patch + a few) and **no materials** — the first job is to gather.
 - **23 gatherable resources**, including biome-exclusive ones (e.g. geode and agave nectar only in the desert).
+Node generation **guarantees every resource appears** in its biome.
 - **4 tools** with deep upgrade tracks (basket/shovel/watering can each have 4 tiers; the field journal has 6).
 - Every biome has **at least 3 plantable tree types** plus its own distinct plants, palette, and animals.